VityaSchel/session-nodejs-bot/README.md

 ### Anonymous chat (chat with random strangers bot)

 Want to see more complex bot built with session-messenger-nodejs?
 Check out [here](https://github.com/VityaSchel/session-random-chat-bot)

+### Working with files (attachments)

+To see how to receive and send files (message attachments: images, videos and other files), please see [file-manager.ts](examples/file-manager.ts) example

 ## Methods